 She then moved to France for a year, where she continued learning French while working as an au pair.

 “I take it day by day, and my life is so much greater for it,” Pliego said.
 “I love helping people, and I see myself possibly working at a nonprofit organization or an embassy halfway across the world.
 I’m not sure yet, but I know that I want to step out into the world completely.
 I want to make an impact on people’s lives.”

-Pliego currently is doing so at COD.
-As the Student Life event specialist, she is tapping into her own positive experiences as she encourages students to get involved.
+Pliego returned to COD and did just that.
+As the Student Life event specialist, she tapped into her own positive experiences as she encouraged students to get involved.